fundaev/spacetrack/README.md

 </p>
 </summary>
 <p>
-Use `requestGeneralPerturbation` method if you don't want to deal with Swift Concurrency.
+Use `requestGeneralPerturbations` method if you don't want to deal with Swift Concurrency.

 ```swift
 let future = client.requestGeneralPerturbations(